Distributed renewable energy system

 ~17% Wind's current share of EU electricity generation (Eurostat, 2023)

 The EU's binding 42.5% renewable energy target by 2030 (Renewable Energy Directive III, Directive 2023/2413) and the REPowerEU energy security agenda represent the most urgent renewable deployment mandate in European history.
 The policy mathematics are clear - the gap between current generation capacity and the 2030 objective cannot be closed by large-scale offshore and onshore installations alone.
 Distributed generation at commercial rooftops, industrial facilities, and public infrastructure is a structural component of the transition, not an optional supplement.
+Wind currently supplies about 17% of EU electricity generation (Eurostat, 2023), while cities account for more than 70% of global energy-related CO₂ emissions.

 The principal barrier to urban distributed wind generation has been technological.
 Conventional horizontal-axis wind turbines (HAWTs) require sustained wind speeds of 3–5 m/s to generate at rated output, produce noise levels that preclude installation in residential and commercial zones, and depend on yaw mechanisms that cannot efficiently harvest the turbulent, multidirectional airflows characteristic of urban and rooftop environments.
 The result is a systematic exclusion of high-density demand centres from the distributed wind generation mix - precisely the locations where on-site generation would most reduce grid load and transmission losses.
+Urban and rooftop wind speeds sit below that threshold much of the year.

 Three application advantages.
 One turbine.